pypa/packaging/docs/development/getting-started.rst

     ...
     62746 passed in 220.43 seconds

 This runs the tests with the default Python interpreter.
+This also allows you to run select tests instead of the entire test suite.

 You can also verify that the tests pass on other supported Python interpreters.
 For this we use `tox`_, which will automatically create a `virtualenv`_ for